xcore/sc_dsp_transforms/README.rst

 There are three modules in the repo:

-* module_fdctint: forward quantising DCT.
+* module_dct_jpeg: forward quantising DCT.
   The process requires patches of 8x8 integer values, and in situ replace this with 8x8 transformed and quantised patches.

-* module_jhuffman: Huffman encode for JPEG images (this may have to go in a different repo).
+* module_huffman_jpeg: Huffman encode for JPEG images (this may have to go in a different repo).
   The process requires patches of 8x8 integer values, and streams bits out over a (streaming) channel.

-* module_fft_simple: simple FFT (size must be a power of 2, straightforward non-optimised code.
+* module_fft_simple: complex FFT (size must be a power of 2), and real FFT (two arrays of identical length that must both be a power of 2).

 Known Issues
 ============